lispysnake/serpent-support/README.md

 `zip` files instead of using submodules like we should.
 Once my internet behaves we'll fix it.

+Additionally the scripts are severely context limited in believing you only want to build for 64-bit Linux with GCC.

 ## Scripts

 As and when new scripts are added (which ofc will be replaced in future..)